Current business situation

 Portugal is a member of the European Union (EU) and is subject to EU trade regulatory requirements.

 The Portuguese are more formal in conducting business than Australians.
-Business dress in is quite formal e.g. suit and tie for men and fashionable, but conservative wear for women.
+Business dress in is quite formal e.g. fashionable but conservative wear for women and suit and tie for men.

 Business contacts are not normally addressed on a first name basis in initial contact.
 Titles are widely used (e.g. Dr, Prof) in meetings, interviews and correspondence.